ochohan/test/README.md

 ### Example

-Suppose the filename is `collection1.json`, you would run the plan with the following command:
+Suppose the filename is `collection1.json`, you would run the plan with the following variable:

 ```variable when running the plan
 filename=collection1.json